timothygao8710/timothygao8710/README.md

 ### Hi there 👋

-My name is Timothy Gao and I'm a Senior at Berkeley majoring in EECS, currently interning at Etched!
+My name is Timothy Gao and I'm a Senior at Berkeley majoring in EECS, currently building chips for LLM inference at Etched!

 ##### ScaleDet: Make Your ViT Detector Scale invariant
 - https://github.com/timothygao8710/ScaleDet